Parameter

 Competitive takeaway

-Across wearables, portals, and consumer health apps, we observed strong point solutions but weak continuity.
-Each tool solves part of the journey, yet users still have to assemble the full story themselves.
-Parameter positions itself as the connective layer between these isolated moments.
+Across wearables, portals, and consumer health apps, each tool solves part of the journey, yet users still have to assemble the full story themselves.
+Parameter positions itself as the connective layer.

 Translating complex healthcare constraints into a usable product flow